Hey Kids (Start Here)

 “That man locks a door, and no one gets through.”

 Volker shivered, thinking of the way Rush had stood next to a locked door in a burning room, watching the flames creep closer.
-“He’s got, maybe, a little bit of a death wish, it seems like?”
+“He’s got a little bit of a death wish, it seems like?”

-Telford didn’t say anything.
-He just looked at the wall like he could see straight through it, into Rush’s crystal cave by the engines.
+Telford looked at the wall like he could see through it, into Rush’s crystal cave by the engines.
 Then he turned to Volker.
-“I’m not sure,” Telford said softly.
+“I’m not sure,” he said softly.
 “He uses his life as collateral.
 Aggressively.
 He’s deadly serious about that much, at least.”

 “How did you recruit him?”
 Volker asked.